The dg Leavitt algebra, singular Yoneda category and singularity category: DG Leavitt path algebras for singularity categories, by Bernhard Keller and Yu Wang

-between free graded $T_R(V)$-modules.
-Since $V = \Sigma^{-1} J^\vee$, we see that via the choice of a basis of $J^\vee$ compatible with its isotypical decomposition as a semi-simple $R^e$-module, the algebra $L$ becomes isomorphic to a graded Leavitt path algebra; cf. Proposition~\ref{prop:iso-path}(2).
+It is easy to check that requiring the two compositions to be the respective identities amounts to imposing the Cuntz--Krieger relations; cf. \cite[Proposition~5.2]{Smi}.
+Thus, the algebra $L$ becomes isomorphic to a graded Leavitt path algebra; cf. Proposition~\ref{prop:iso-path}(2).
 We endow $L$ with the unique differential such that the canonical morphism

 becomes a morphism of dg algebras.
 Clearly, an induction along the morphism $\Omega C \to L$ induces a triangle functor

 which annihilates the cone over $K \to \Omega C$ (indeed, the image of this morphism in $\per(L)$ is invertible and hence its cone becomes contractible) and thus induces a triangle functor